fietec/glohot.h/README.md

 To access vk code and mod definitions define `GLOHOT_KEY_CODES`.
 ### Helper utils
 To access helper functions like `emulate_key_press` define `GLOHOT_UTILS`.

-## Further remarks

-This very simplistic project is in a early state and relies on some quite naive assumptions.
-Therefore, please use this project with caution.
-You are invited to modify, rewrite and publish the source code and create push requests.
-For more detailed information about copyright see the `LICENSE` file.